 Too large for child-sized hands

-Both are excellent everyday glasses, and for the price, it might be wise to stock up and use them as your go-to party glasses, even, as you'll never fear if you drop or crack one.
-I'd be surprised if one did actually crack because they're surprisingly durable.
-These low-effort, high-design glasses match any home design and are surprisingly versatile.
+Both are excellent everyday drinking glasses, and for the price, it might be wise to stock up and use them as your go-to party glasses, as you'll never fear if you drop or crack one.
+In fact, I'd be surprised if one did actually crack because they're surprisingly durable.
+These low-effort, high-design glasses match any home design and are incredibly versatile.
 Use them for ice water or mix cocktails, mocktail recipes, and refreshing punches.
 All are dishwasher-safe for quick cleanup.

 Dean Hurst, beverage director at Datz Restaurant Group in Tampa, Florida, purchases Libbey’s glasses at all the restaurants and bars he oversees.
 “From the tough to the elegant, Libbey reliably covers options for a wide range of styles and budgets," he says.
 "They hold up well to constant washing and polishing in a tight bar space.”